brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

     end

-Though this won't actually run, because Pyret will complain that you're trying to re-define `List`).
-This is the general syntax of a `data` definition: the name of the data type, then a list of one or more variants, which may have attributes (like `link`) does, or may not.
-The values of the type are constructed just like the variants are written:
+Though this won't actually run, because Pyret will complain that you're trying to re-define `List`.
+This is the general syntax of a `data` definition: the name of the datatype, then a list of one or more variants, which may have members (like `link` does), or may not.
+The values of the datatype are constructed by calling the constructor with initial members, if any were defined:

+    y = link(10, empty)

+Or by simply writing the name, if the variant doesn't have members defined on it, in which case it is a singleton value.

     x = empty
-    y = link(10, empty)

 This is the basic form.
 In addition to the functions to construct the values, you also get functions to check whether values are of the type.
-In this case, there are two functions: `is-empty` checks if a value is the `empty` value, and `is-link` checks if a value is a `link` value.
+In this case, there are two functions: `is-empty` checks if a value is the `empty` value, and `is-link` checks if a value is a `link` value:

-Note that `empty` is a singleton value, the only one of its kind.
-It was constructed that way because the data definition didn't declare any fields for it (as with `link`).
+    check:
+      is-empty(empty) is true
+      is-link(link(1, empty)) is true
+    end

+*An aside on testing:*
+There's actually a more natural way to write the above test.
+Along with `is` and `raises`, Pyret defines a test assertion called `satisfies` that checks if a predicate returns `true` on a test value.
+We could instead write the above as:

+    check:
+      empty satisfies is-empty
+      link(1, empty) satisfies is-link
+    end

+The `satisfies` form is quite handy for testing properties of a value, rather than just that a value is equal to another.
+The second form also gives better error reporting than the first (what happens if you swap `is-link` and `is-empty` in either approach?). *End aside on testing.*

 There's more that we can do with `data`.
 Methods can be added to `data` by attaching them to the variants using `with:`: